Joey Gallo Player Props: Twins vs. Red Sox

 Joey Gallo At The Plate

-- Gallo is hitting .184 with seven doubles, a triple, 11 home runs and 27 walks.
+- Gallo is batting .186 with seven doubles, a triple, 11 home runs and 27 walks.

-- Gallo has driven in a run in 12 games this year (23.5%), including six games with more than one RBI (11.8%).
-He has also driven home three or more of his team's runs in four contests.
+- In 12 games this year (23.1%), Gallo has picked up an RBI, and in six of those games (11.5%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.